phpbb/documentation/development/extensions/tutorial_controllers.rst

     equivalent to ``./app.php/demo?name=world``.

 Notice that our new method ``add_page_header_link()`` requires the Controller Helper and Template objects from phpBB.
-Therefor, we must add a new constructor method to inject these dependencies.
+Therefore, we must add a new constructor method to inject these dependencies.
 Putting everything together, the complete event listener should look like: